 Did a distracted, intoxicated, or otherwise negligent motorist crash into you and flee the scene?
 If you were hurt in a hit-and-run accident in Virginia, don’t despair.
 The experienced Virginia car accident attorneys of CHASENBOSCOLO could help you get the full and fair compensation you’re owed for a crash that was not your fault.
 Don’t wait until it is too late to take legal action.
 Get a hit-and-run attorney on your side right away.

-The team at CHASENBOSCOLO has represented thousands of Virginia accident victims for decades, and we’re proud to offer free, 24/7 consultations and a No Fee Guarantee® to all our clients.
+The team at CHASENBOSCOLO has represented thousands of Virginia accident victims for decades.
+We’re proud to offer free, 24/7 consultations and a No Fee Guarantee® to all our clients.
 Call us today at (703) 538-1138 to find out how we can help you.

 The Responsibilities of Virginia Drivers Involved in Car Accidents

 According to the Code of Virginia, drivers must stop and remain nearby when involved in an accident that results in injury, death, or damage to the property of anyone there at the time.
-Drivers must also provide their identifying information to local law enforcement or those affected by the crash, and are expected to give “reasonable assistance” to anyone who may be injured.
+Drivers must also provide their identifying information to local law enforcement or those affected by the crash.
+They are expected to give “reasonable assistance” to anyone injured.

-If a driver injures themselves in such an accident to the point that they are unable to contact other affected parties, they are still expected to report to law enforcement authorities and contact victims once they recover.
+Drivers are expected to report to law enforcement authorities and contact victims once they recover if they are injured to the point that they cannot contact other affected parties.
 Drivers who hit and damage unattended property must also show a reasonable effort to track down owners or leave behind contact information.

-Drivers, and sometimes passengers, who fail to follow this code by fleeing the scene of an accident without identification can be charged with hit and run violations.
+Anybody who fails to follow this code by fleeing the scene of an accident without identification can be charged with hit and run violations.
 The outcomes of hit and run convictions can range from misdemeanor charges, fines, and license suspensions to felony charges and possible jail time.
-Deciding factors may include whether anyone was present during the hit and run, the amount of damage caused by the crash, and whether anyone was injured or killed by the crash.
+Deciding factors may include whether anyone was present during the hit and run.
+The amount of damage caused by the crash and whether anyone was injured or killed by the crash.

 Why Drivers Flee the Scene

-It’s hard for anyone to admit to their mistakes, and when those blunders cause as much damage as a vehicle collision, fessing up can be especially intimidating.
+It’s hard for anyone to admit to their mistakes.
+Fessing up can be especially intimidating when those blunders cause as much damage as a vehicle collision.
 Even otherwise responsible drivers may flee the scene of an accident when:

 - They’re driving without a proper license